 Formal performance reviews are conducted after the three (3) month probationary period and then annually thereafter.
-These reviews include a written performance appraisal and discussion between the employee and the supervisor about job performance and expectations for the coming year.
+These reviews include a written performance appraisal, a discussion between the employee and the supervisor about job performance, and expectations for the coming year.
 All employees who begin a new position will be required to have a three month probationary review.

 Employees are permitted to hold additional jobs outside their employment at CEI as long as it does not interfere with their job performance with CEI.
 Employees with additional jobs are expected to work their assigned schedules.
 Additional jobs will not be considered an excuse for poor job performance, absenteeism, tardiness, leaving early, refusal to travel, or refusal to work overtime or different hours.

 If outside work activity causes or contributes to job-related problems, it must be discontinued, or the employee may be subject to disciplinary action, up to and including termination.

 Dress and Grooming